Implantable cardioverter-defibrillators (ICDs)

 - Electrophysiology study (EPS).
 Electrodes are guided through blood vessels to your heart and used to test the function of your heart's electrical system.
 This can identify whether you have or might develop heart rhythm problems.

-It's likely you'll be asked not to eat or drink for at least eight hours before your surgery.
-Talk to your doctor about the medications you take and whether you should continue to take them before your procedure to implant an ICD.
+You'll probably need to fast for at least eight hours before your surgery.
+Talk to your doctor about any medications you take and whether you should continue to take them before your procedure to implant an ICD.

 What you can expect

 Usually, the procedure to implant an ICD can be performed with numbing medication and a sedative that relaxes you but allows you to remain aware of your surroundings.
-In some cases, general anesthesia, which puts you to sleep, may be used.
+In some cases, general anesthesia may be used so that you're unconscious for the procedure.

 Once the ICD is in place, your doctor will test it and program it for your heart rhythm problem.
 Testing the ICD might require speeding up your heart and then shocking it back into normal rhythm.